-Keep the area around your plants free of weeds.
-Weeds compete with surrounding plants for food, water and light.
-Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.
-Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-Remove spent flowers as blooms fade to encourage continuous flowering.
-Cut each plant back to the ground once the foliage has died back in fall.
-New growth will emerge as spring temperatures rise.
+Keep the area around your plants free of weeds ឲ្ Weeds compete with surrounding plants for foo water and light.
+Walk around the garden periodically ₹ and pull weeds, including the roots, as soon as you see them.

-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer for acid loving plants.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in the spring.
+Resume fertilizing when new growth appears in spring.